Mcoconan/proyecto2/README.md

 # NetworksSecondProject
-proyecto 2 de redes.
+Proyecto 2 de redes.
 Juego implementado: Go Fish
 A cards game connected using python sockets
 Connects to the server: ``` 3.16.181.187```